jeroensmink98/superchat-backend-challenge-jeroensmink/README.md

 By default the Node API will run on **port 4000** and postgres on **5432**

+The seeder was only used for local development and is not run when the application starts, a few test entries are added by the **.sql** script postgres executes.

+**Viel spaß!**

 ## About the project

 - ✔ Create contacts given their personal information (Name, E-Mail, etc)